mervatyo/authentication-workshop/walkthrough/step04.md

 // Express
  res.cookie('data', cookieValue, {HttpOnly: true, secure: true});

-// the secure flag is to enable cookies only for
-// https and not http.
-// and HttpOnly is only for webservers
 ```

 Great!
 We now have a cookie that we can add as much information to as we need, but we still have the same **big security problem**: This cookie can be very easily tampered with.
 (For example, by opening up the DevTools 'Application' tab and setting `admin` to `true`)